tronkko/dirent/README.md

 package contains ``include/dirent.h`` file as well as a few example and test programs.

-## Installing Dirent for All Programs

-To make dirent.h available for all C/C++ programs, simply copy the ``include/dirent.h`` file to the system include directory.
-System include directory contains header files such as ``assert.h`` and ``windows.h``.
-In Visual Studio 2008, for example, the system include may be found at ``C:\Program Files\Microsoft Visual Studio 9.0\VC\include``.
+To make Dirent available to all C/C++ projects in your machine, simply copy ``include/dirent.h`` file to the system include directory, e.g.
+``C:\Program Files\Microsoft Visual Studio 9.0\VC\include``.
+Everything you

-Everything you need is included in the single ``dirent.h`` file, and you can start using Dirent immediately -- there is no need to add files to your Visual Studio project.
+need is included in the single ``dirent.h`` file, and you can start using Dirent immediately -- there is no need to add files to your Visual Studio project.

-## Embedding Dirent into Your Own Project

-If you wish to distribute ``dirent.h`` alongside with your own source code, then copy ``include/dirent.h`` file to a new sub-directory within your project and add that directory to include path on Windows while omitting the directory under Linux/UNIX.
+Alternatively, if you wish to distribute ``dirent.h`` alongside with your own project, then copy ``include/dirent.h`` file to a new sub-directory within your project and add that directory to include path on Windows while omitting the directory under Linux/UNIX.
 This allows your project to be compiled against native ``dirent.h`` on Linux/UNIX while substituting the functionality on Microsoft Windows.

-## Examples
+# Example Programs

 The installation package contains six example programs: